Diwash-7/projects/README.md

 # projects
-This folder show all of my projects aurther-Diwash Rimal
+This folder show all of my projects <br>
+aurther-Diwash Rimal